Taxation

 Wondering if your business is liable to pay fringe benefits tax (FBT)?

 Do you offer your employees benefits in addition to salary and wages?
-If so, you may need to report FBT to the Australian Taxation Office.
-Providing employees fringe benefits can offer incentives and help them reduce their taxable income, but as a business owner & employer, you need to be aware of what is required of you.
+If so, you may need to report Fringe Benefits Tax (FBT) to the Australian Taxation Office.

 What is Fringe Benefits Tax (FBT)?